Expand To Show Full Article

 Reuval Benbecula

-This is also the best part of the island for birdwatching so if you have binoculars with you (link to my recommended optics on Amazon) there’s a good chance you’ll see lots of wildlife.
+The start of the walk up the hill is situated down a turning to a recycling plant (postcode: HS7 5LA) which admittedly doesn’t sound that exciting – but I can confirm once past the waste station the landscape is breathtaking.
+This is also the best part of the island for birdwatching, so if you have binoculars with you (link to my recommended optics on Amazon) there’s a good chance you’ll see lots of wildlife.

 Hill climb over, it’s now time to return to Linacleit which is situated 3 miles past the recycling centre.

-Note that you’ll pass a petrol station along the way so if you’re completing this route in a car you might consider filling up as there aren’t many other garages in the Uists.
+Note: You’ll pass a petrol station along the way, so if you’re completing this route in a car, you might consider filling up as there aren’t many other garages in the Uists.

 Reuval Benbecula